 As the son of a Vietnam War veteran, Congressman Alex Mooney believes we must prioritize the health and well-being of our service members, veterans, and their families.
-Since taking office in January 2015, Congressman Alex Mooney has helped the House of Representatives pass more than 26 veterans-related pieces of legislation aimed at, improving Veterans Affairs (VA) and other services, increasing economic opportunity, and honoring our veterans.
+Since taking office in January 2015, Congressman Alex Mooney has helped the House of Representatives pass more dozens of veterans-related pieces of legislation aimed at, improving Veterans Affairs (VA) and other services, increasing economic opportunity, and honoring our veterans.

 Helping West Virginians cut through bureaucratic red tape is just as important as passing the right legislation in Congress.
-Since May 2016, Congressman Mooney has proudly hosted a disabled veteran, Jon, through the Wounded Warrior Program to better help open doors for veterans returning home to West Virginia.
+Since September 2021, Congressman Mooney has proudly hosted a veteran, Darrell, through the Wounded Warrior Program to better help open doors for veterans returning home to West Virginia.

 Honoring Our Veterans: